ravens/vagrant-lab-openstack/libvirt-3nodes/README.md

 For this lab we want to run a distributed system configuration - having 3 nodes (2 controllers, one compute) deployed from a simple node running Kolla and libvirt as virtualization engine, which enables us to benefit from nested virtualization.

+At the moment the public network using neutron external interface does not work.
+It seems to be related to the underlying macvlan driver in use to share the physical interface.

 ## physical architecture

 ```